arangodb/arangodb/Documentation/UserManual/Sharding.md

 The basic CRUD operations already have a relatively good performance, the simple queries are in need of further optimisations as well.

+See @ref JSModuleCluster "the corresponding chapter of the reference manual" for detailed information about the `Planner` and `Kickstarter` classes.

 @NAVIGATE_Sharding